-Do you know about the costs of selling your house in the San Diego area?
+Do you know about the costs of selling your house in the San Diego County area?
 Learn what to expect before putting your house on the MLS, selling on your own, or working with a direct buyer.
 You might be surprised at how the costs of selling can eat away at your profits!

 Selling your house can be expensive.
 There are a number of things to pay for both before and after the sale.
 If these costs are particularly high, a direct sale will be a far better choice.
-In our latest post, we will dive into the costs of selling your San Diego house using the three most popular methods.
-Compare all of your options before selling your house in San Diego!
+In our latest post, we will dive into the costs of selling your San Diego County house using the three most popular methods.
+Compare all of your options before selling your house in San Diego County!

 Costs Of Listing

 This will vary based on the agent you choose to hire.
 You will typically be paying about 6% of the final sale price to the agents involved in the deal.
 With some agents, you will also face costs for marketing and administrative services.
 Be sure you know what’s included before signing a listing agreement.